nelson-ion/simple-streaming-server/README.md

-# Simple Sreaming Server as a docker container
+# Simple Streaming Server as a docker container

 ## Docker commands
 ### To compile image named `streaming`